Tips for Integrating a TypeScript SDK into a Monorepo

 Dependency Confusion

 The most common issue we see is dependency confusion.
-This happens when a developer have multiple versions of the same dependency across different packages in the monorepo.
+This happens when developers have multiple versions of the same dependency across different packages in the monorepo.

 Why is this a problem?